 This course includes an overview of statistical theory and application for students planning to complete a master's thesis in marriage and family therapy.
 Students will learn basic statistical concepts including appropriate research design, and how to conduct research aimed at enhancing their studies in marriage and family counseling.
 An original research project will be required using the SPSS computerized data analysis method.
-Prerequisite: Permission of MFT Program Faculty and Program Director.
+MHA 795 may be substituted.
+Prerequisite: Permission of MMFT Program Faculty and Program director.

-PSYC 635 Optional: Thesis Completion Sum 3 SH
+PSYC 635 Optional: Thesis Completion

+Sum 3 SH

-Prerequisite: Permission of MFT Program Faculty and Program Director.
+Prerequisite: Permission of MMFT Program Faculty and Program director.